lildude/csv2qif-with-mappings/README.md

 ## Configuration

-Add accounts and configure your CSV fields to QIF fields in the `_config.yml` file.
+Copy `_config.sample.yml` to `_config.yml` in the directory you cloned the repository into and add accounts and configure your CSV fields to QIF fields.

 If you want to do fancy entry rewriting, add those too.